 Rachel Glago is a Bloomington transplant originally from Sonoma, California.
-She’s a graduate of the University of California, Santa Barbara where she earned degrees in theater and communication.
+She’s a graduate of the University of California, Santa Barbara where she earned degrees in theater and communication, and the IU Kelley School of Business where she earned her MBA and MS in Marketing.
 She’s spent several years working for arts organizations in various creative industries, ranging from visual arts to music and performance art to creative and editorial writing.
-Currently, she is the marketing manager at Cardinal Stage Company, working towards her MBA and MS in Marketing from the Kelley School of Business, and organizing multiple arts and culture events around town.
+Currently, she is the Marketing Director at Cardinal Stage Company, D2C Specialist at Secretly Group, and Marketing Director at MidWay Music Festival.

 Photographer and activist Richard Ross will be in Bloomington for a two-day interdisciplinary arts program, showing his work on juvenile justice and discussing how artists can create “in a time of rage,” among other events.
 One of his former assistants, Rachel Glago, writes about his work and how a dozen local groups are getting involved.
 Click here to read the full story.

 In its rich and diverse theater community, Bloomington has only one “Equity House.”
 What does that mean?
 And is “professionalizing theater” important to a town this size?
 As Cardinal Stage Company’s Rachel Glago explains in this guest column, yes, because among other benefits it leads to “to overall economic growth.”
 Click here to read the full story.